jeadamek/treine-me/README.md

  <!-- <a href="https://jeadamek.github.io/treine-me/"> ▶️ Access Project </a> -->
 </div>
 ## ✏️ About

-This is a project developed on Stage 2 in the Explorer course at the [Rocketseat School](https://www.rocketseat.com.br/).
-To access the entire course's projects [click on this link](https://github.com/jeadamek/explorer-rocketseat).
+This project was developed on Stage 2 in the Explorer course at the [Rocketseat School](https://www.rocketseat.com.br/).
+To access the entire course's assignments click on [this link](https://github.com/jeadamek/explorer-rocketseat).

 In this challenge, it was requested to fix a landing page.
-The HTML file's semantic and structure was all messed up, and the goal was to fix it.
+The HTML file's semantics and structure were all messed up, and the goal was to fix it.

 I could practice and study: